Jenkins vs Tekton comparison

 Find out what your peers are saying about Jenkins vs. Tekton and other solutions.
 Updated: May 2024.

-Jenkins is ranked 2nd in Build Automation with 83 reviews while Tekton is ranked 4th in Build Automation with 3 reviews.
-Jenkins is rated 8.0, while Tekton is rated 6.4.
+Jenkins is ranked 2nd in Build Automation with 83 reviews while Tekton is ranked 4th in Build Automation with 6 reviews.
+Jenkins is rated 8.0, while Tekton is rated 7.4.
 The top reviewer of Jenkins writes "A highly-scalable and stable solution that reduces deployment time and produces a significant return on investment".
-On the other hand, the top reviewer of Tekton writes "Provides seamless integration for pipelines, allowing easy setup and execution of tasks but working with YAML files in Tekton can be challenging to modify ".
-Jenkins is most compared with GitLab, Bamboo, AWS CodePipeline, IBM Rational Build Forge and Harness, whereas Tekton is most compared with GitLab, GitHub Actions, Harness, Travis CI and CircleCI.
+On the other hand, the top reviewer of Tekton writes "A pipeline tool to create CI integrations for applications with ease of use".
+Jenkins is most compared with GitLab, Bamboo, AWS CodePipeline, IBM Rational Build Forge and Bazel, whereas Tekton is most compared with GitLab, GitHub Actions, Harness, Travis CI and CircleCI.
 See our Jenkins vs. Tekton report.

 See our list of best Build Automation vendors.